syncfusion-content/javascript-docs/js/DataManager/Data-Binding.md

 ##Offline Mode

-The offline mode is one of the useful feature of **DataManager** that can be enabled by setting `offline` property of the datamanager as **true.** With offline as true, the **DataManager** requests the server only once and further data manipulation operation can be done at client side itself.
+The offline mode is one of the useful feature of **DataManager** that can be enabled by setting `offline` property of the data manager as **true.** With offline as true, the **DataManager** requests the server only once and further data manipulation operation can be done at client side itself.

 In the following code example, the `offline` property of the **DataManager** is set as true.